 In the United States, there is no law against simply entering another’s personal space.
 However, many crimes involve space invasion, including simple assault, menacing, harassment, battery, and sex crimes.
 Human rights declarations generally include rights to bodily integrity, individual self-determination, and rights to privacy.

-But I’m arguing for giving them these rights when we can.
+But I’m arguing for giving them rights when we can.
 The right to personal space without thoughtless invasion.
 The right to bodily integrity to the extent possible.
 Most of us can do a much better job facilitating that for our dogs.

 We humans typically don’t respect dogs’ space bubbles to the degree they would probably prefer.
 Instead, we assume access, taking for granted that they want our petting and touching.
 Even when we are respectful, our species’ different ways are hard on them.
 As primates, we express affection by frontal proximity and hugging.
 For many dogs, this constitutes restraint and invasion.
 Additionally, as their caregivers, we must sometimes do intrusive things to their bodies or take them to strangers who do so.